Tulip-Dev/tulip/doc/developer/installation.rst

 Foreword: Debug and Release mods
 --------------------------------

-Tulip can be compiled and thus executed in two different mods.
-The first one, called *Release*, is the classic Tulip execution mod.
+Tulip can be compiled and thus executed in two different modes.
+The first one, called *Release*, is the classic Tulip execution mode.
 The application should be executed this way when you are only using the originaly integrated tool of Tulip or the add-ons included with the plug-in library.
 Most of the user will only be interested of this mod.

-Nevertheless, because Tulip is a research tool, the users testing their algorithms or plug-ins may not be sure of their creation stability.
-These persons should be more concerned with the second mod available, the *Debug* mod.
-With it, the whole program will be slightly slower as the execution is monitored with security assertions.
-If an unexpected behaviour happens and one of the assertion catch it, Tulip will pop an error message expliciting the problem encounter.
+Nevertheless, because Tulip is a research tool, the users testing their algorithms or plug-ins may not be sure of their code source reliability.
+These persons should be more concerned with the second mode available, the *Debug* mode.
+With it, the whole program will be slightly slower as the execution is monitored with sanity assertions.
+If an unexpected behaviour happens and one of the assertion detect it, Tulip will pop an error message expliciting the problem encounter.

-These mods must be separated as their behaviour are entirely different.
-A program instance compiled in *Debug* mod can not be used to launch a *Release* version of Tulip and conversely.
-For instance, a few functionnalities will need assertions only checked in debug mod to run correctly, some of these cases are presented in the :ref:`Tulip library tutorial section <tulip_library_tutorial>`.
+These modes must be separated as their behaviour are entirely different.
+A program instance compiled in *Debug* mod can not be used to launch a *Release* version of Tulip and vice versa.
+For instance, a few functionalities will need assertions only checked in debug mode to run correctly, some of these cases are presented in the :ref:`Tulip library tutorial section <tulip_library_tutorial>`.

 .. _installation_how_to_setup:

 Setting up the system
 ---------------------

-If you want to be able to recompile Tulip, you have to organize the different directories which will contain the sources, the libraries and the executables.
+If you want to be able to recompile Tulip, you have to organize the different directories which will contain the source code, the libraries and the executables.
 The disposition we propose here and use in the following steps is just a suggestion.
-It allows a clear distinction between each directory and there use and gives you the possibility to have several working versions of Tulip at the same time on your station.
+It allows a clear distinction between each directory and their use and gives you the ability to have several working versions of Tulip at the same time on your computer.

-First, select the directory in which you want to set the application (you must have the appropriate permissions from the OS) and create there the directory *Tulip-4.X* (where *X* is adapted to the current version number).
+First, select the directory in which you want to set the application (you must have the appropriate permissions from the OS) and create here the directory *Tulip-4.X* (where *X* is adapted to the current version number).
 Into that folder, create five subdirectories:

 * *tulip-src* : the source files will be kept here